polimi-ispl/viola/README.md

 - Find the library files in the `ltspice_custom_components/` directory.
 - Explore example circuits in the `VIOLA/Data/Input/Netlist/` directory.
-- Use pre-built components of the `compiled_win/` directory in your DAWs.
+- Test the pre-built audio plug-ins of the `compiled_win/` directory in your DAWs.

 ---